-After arming the alarm, if the security input (J1P13) or any of the door ajar inputs (J1P23, J1P3) are tripped, the alarm activates.
+After arming the alarm, if the security input (J1P13) or the main door ajar input (J1P23), or the cargo door ajar (J13P9) are tripped (pins are grounded), the alarm activates.
 When active, the siren sounds and the headlights flash for one minute.